bitlab-experiments/practical/conical-helix/README.md

 We want to cover the area equally e.g. there are at least $d$ items per square meter.

-But note that the we don't do decoration on the area beneath the base of the tree.
+But note that we don't do decoration on the area beneath the base of the tree.

 So the area that we would do decoration is: